Murder investigation after lawyer found dead in Queens office

-A cleaning person discovered the body 65-year-old Charles Zolot just before 6 a.m. on the second-floor of a building on 82nd Street in Elmhurst.
+A cleaning person discovered the body of 65-year-old Charles Zolot just before 6 a.m. on the second floor of an office building on 82nd Street in Jackson Heights.

 Police said he was laying on his back and had suffered a puncture wound to his chest and trauma to his back.

+When they first heard the news, other lawyers in the building figured Zolot died of natural causes.
+But as the day went on, it became clear that wasn't the case.

-There are no arrests, and the investigation is ongoing.
+There are no arrests and the investigation is ongoing.

 According to the website for Zolot's business, he was a divorce and child custody lawyer and also handled real estate disputes.